lkesteloot/unsong/unsong.md

 “OKAY,” she shouted.
 “EVERYBODY IS GOING TO SIT DOWN AND EAT THEIR DAMN DINNER AND NO MORE TRIBE OF ISRAEL PUNS SO HELP ME GOD.”

-I looked straight at Ana and I thought [Sit down and eat their Dan dinner]
+I looked straight at Ana and I thought [open-bracket]Sit down and eat their Dan dinner]

-She looked back at me and thought [So help me Gad]
+She looked back at me and thought [open-bracket]So help me Gad]

-I thought [We should Asher her that we’re not going to make any more puns]
+I thought [open-bracket]We should Asher her that we’re not going to make any more puns]

 Then we both broke down laughing helplessly.

-“ARE YOU THINKING TRIBES OF ISRAEL PUNS AT EACH OTHER TELEPATHICALLY?” shouted Erica, and nobody else at the table even <i>knew</i> about the telepathic link so they thought she was making some kind of joke and started laughing awkwardly, and just as I had almost calmed down Ana thought at me [Our puns seem to be Reuben her the wrong way] and then I broke down laughing again, and it bled through the telepathic link and made <i>Ana</i> start laughing again, and both of us laughed like maniacs while the rest of our friends just stared at us.
+“ARE YOU THINKING TRIBES OF ISRAEL PUNS AT EACH OTHER TELEPATHICALLY?” shouted Erica, and nobody else at the table even <i>knew</i> about the telepathic link so they thought she was making some kind of joke and started laughing awkwardly, and just as I had almost calmed down Ana thought at me [open-bracket]Our puns seem to be Reuben her the wrong way] and then I broke down laughing again, and it bled through the telepathic link and made <i>Ana</i> start laughing again, and both of us laughed like maniacs while the rest of our friends just stared at us.

 I tell you this story as an apology.
 So that when we get to the part in the next chapter where I had to decide between dooming the world and dooming Ana, you understand why it was such a tough choice.

-<i>[A new author’s note <a href="http://unsongbook.com/authors-note-5-san-francisco-polytopes-divine-cars/">is now up</a>.
+<i>[open-bracket]A new author’s note <a href="http://unsongbook.com/authors-note-5-san-francisco-polytopes-divine-cars/">is now up</a>.
 Also, if you like this story, please <a href="http://topwebfiction.com/vote.php?for=unsong">vote for it on topwebfiction</a>.]</i>